Transactional Analysis Psychotherapy

 5 WAYS OF BEING

--Try Hard (this person will throw themselves at new tasks with commitment and enthusiasm…however the initial interest will wear off.
+-Try Hard (this person will throw themself at new tasks with commitment and enthusiasm…however the initial interest will wear off.
 They might sabotage or not finish these projects and will often be left feeling like they are not appreciated).

 -Hurry Up (trust them to get the task done…they are efficient; however, the finished work might not be of highest standard.
 “That will do”, will be a sentence they will often say.
 Others may find them impatient, and they often don’t take the time to form bonds with others).